 The following instructions mainly shed light on the incorporation of a Private Company Limited by Shares in Hong Kong as it is most chosen by either foreign or local entrepreneurs.

-You can refer to Hong Kong business entity types for detailed features along with the strengths and weaknesses of each company type.
+You can refer to Hong Kong business entity types for detailed features along with the strengths and weaknesses of each type.

-2. Choose a company name
+Step 2: Choose a company name

 Under the Companies Ordinance, the CR has the power to change a company name in specified circumstances.

-A company name can be in English (must end with “Limited”), or in traditional Chinese (must end with “有限公司”), or an English name and a Chinese name.
+A company name can be in English (must end with “Limited”), in traditional Chinese (must end with “有限公司”), or an English name and a Chinese name.
 The combination of English and Chinese characters in a name is rejected.

 The proposed name might be declined if it is:

-- Considered infringe on trademarks; or
+- Considered infringe on trademarks

 Company names that give the impression to the Government of HK SAR by having words or expressions such as ‘Council’, ‘Department’, ‘Bureau’, ‘Commission’, ‘Government’, etc. must be sent for approval.

-In addition, name of a Branch or Representative Office must be the same as its parent company.
+In addition, the name of a Branch or Representative Office must be the same as its parent company.

 To save time, you should also check the name availability first with a company registration agency to avoid any delay with the incorporation.

-3. Decide on the company structure
+Step 4: Decide on the company structure

 To set up a private company in Hong Kong, entrepreneurs must comply with the below requirements of a business entity: